The hot-electron closure of the moment-based gyrokinetic plasma model: Gyrokinetic model

 the parallel temperature equation, $(p,j)=(2,0)$,

 and the perpendicular temperature equation, $(p,j)=(0,1)$,

 In addition, assuming adiabatic electrons, the GK quasi neutrality equation reduces to

-Equations \eqref{eq:ni_eq_o2}--\eqref{eq:Tperp_eq_o2}, together with Eq.~\eqref{eq:Poisson_eq_o2}, contain higher-order GMs (such as $q_\parallel^*$, $q_\perp^*$, etc.) thus requiring additional assumptions for closure.
-Following \cite{Ivanov2020ZonallyTurbulence}, we close the system by keeping only $\order{\tau}$ terms in the density equation while truncating $\order{\tau}$ terms in the higher-order moment equations.
-Specifically, by dropping $\order{\tau}$ terms in the parallel velocity, parallel temperature, and perpendicular temperature equations, we obtain,
+Equations \eqref{eq:ni_eq_o2}--\eqref{eq:Tperp_eq_o2}, together with Eq.~\eqref{eq:Poisson_eq_o2}, contain higher-order GMs (such as $q_\parallel^*$, $q_\perp^*$, etc.), thus requiring additional assumptions for closure. \modifi{To close the system, we adopt a mixed-order truncation strategy: we retain $\order{\tau}$ terms in the density equation while dropping $\order{\tau}$ terms in the higher-order moment equations (parallel velocity, parallel and perpendicular temperatures).} Specifically, by dropping $\order{\tau}$ terms in the parallel velocity, parallel temperature, and perpendicular temperature equations, we obtain,

-Retaining the $\order{\tau}$ terms in the density equation \eqref{eq:ni_eq_o2} ensures that the lowest-order effects of finite $T_e$ are consistently included in $n^*$, while higher-moment equations are truncated at reduced order.

 To account for collisions, we consider the gyro-averaged Dougherty operator projected over the Hermite--Laguerre basis \citep{Dougherty1964,Frei2022LocalMode}.
-In the HEL, the collision operator terms read,
+In the HEL, the collision operator terms \modifi{are given by}

 where $\nu$ is the normalized ion--ion collision frequency.
 Note that the Landau-based collision operator used in \cite{Ivanov2020ZonallyTurbulence} differs from the Dougherty model used here.
 As a consequence, one should expect slight differences in the small-$\tau$ limit.
 In the following, we refer to equations \eqref{eq:ni_eq_o2}, \eqref{eq:upar_eq_o1}--\eqref{eq:Tperp_eq_o1}, along with the quasi neutrality condition \eqref{eq:Poisson_eq_o2}, as the \emph{HEL--GM model}.